Skip to main content

 Limitations

-• Policy evaluation adds latency to gateway requests (typically under 5ms for policies with fewer than 100 rules).
+• Policy evaluation adds latency to gateway requests (typically under 5 ms for cards with fewer than 100 capability patterns).

 • Glob patterns match tool names only, not tool arguments.
-A tool can be permitted by policy but still violate alignment constraints based on how it is called.
+A tool can be permitted by policy but still violate alignment constraints based on how it’s called.

-• Grace periods are tracked per-agent, not per-policy-version.
-Updating a policy does not reset grace period timers for previously seen tools.
+• Grace periods are tracked per-agent, not per-card-version.
+Updating a card doesn’t reset grace-period timers for previously seen tools.

-• Coverage reports require a valid alignment card.
-Agents without a published card receive a coverage report with 0% coverage.
+• Coverage reports require a valid autonomy.bounded_actions list.
+Agents with an empty envelope get a coverage report with 0% coverage (no denominator).